parides55/patient-readmission/README.md

 # Patient Readmission Predictor - A Predictive Classification Model for predicting patient's readmission

+Generally the hospital readmissions are costly for Hospitals and Health providers and use a lot of resources that can be utilized better to achieve better and more expeditious health care services.

+The goal of this project is to develop a predictive analytics application that forecasts the likelihood of patient readmission after discharge from the hospital.
+This application aims to assist healthcare providers in identifying high-risk patients, thereby enabling targeted interventions to reduce readmission rates and improve patient outcomes.

+To achieve the goal I have used a binary classification model and through data analysis and visualization I have made3 hypotheses.

 ## Table of Contents

 - [Dataset Content](#dataset-content)